The best approaches for Python documentation authoring

 What is reStructured Text?

 Who said your docstrings had to be boring?
 They certainly shouldn't!
 In reality, you should use the reStructured Text (RST) syntax.
 RST is a method of producing text documents that can be parsed into something more graphical while being readable as text documents.
 RST is a plain-text document syntax that adds embellishments when read by a RST reader.
 You may, however, read it as plain text.
-For example, in RST, you can write *text* to make the text bold.
-This doesn’t make your text ugly like adding HTML tags but allows it to be translated into beautiful HTML with a reader.
-You can read here about all the manipulations RST can do for you.
-If you are in a hurry (and who isn’t?), however, we reported the crucial parts right below.
+For example, in RST, you can write*text*

 RST Syntax for people in a hurry

 Python documentation heavily relies on RST.
 This doesn’t mean you have to know it all, but knowing some is certainly good.
-This is what you will be adding all the time to your docstrings.
+This is what you will be adding all the time to your docstrings.*text*

-• *text* makes the text bold.
+makes the text bold.**text**

-• You can combine the two above in ***text***, which results in bold and italic.
+, which results in bold and italic.

-You can also add an underline to your text with =* and - to make the text look like a title.
+to make the text look like a title.
 Optionally, you can add also the same line above the text, the effect won’t change.
 However, the underline should be as long as the text, or even longer.

 Heading